cusma/pposdex/README.md

 ### Decentralization
-Users participating in Algorand Consensus do not delegate their votes, do not need a minimum stakte to take part in the PPoS and do not need to bond their ALGO stake.
+Users participating in Algorand Consensus do not delegate their votes, do not need a minimum stake to take part in the PPoS and do not need to bond their ALGO stake.

 In fact, anyone willing to take part in Pure Proof of Stake consensus protocol